p-seeun/composite-quantile-factor/README.md

 - Simulations
   - This folder includes codes that derive the results in Tables 1 and 2.
 - Real data analysis
   - Monthly stock return :
+    - d
   - FRED-MD :
+    - d